ropensci/UCSCXenaTools/README.md

 ### XenaData data.frame

-**UCSCXenaTools** uses a `data.frame` object (built in package) `XenaData` to generate an instance of `XenaHub` class, which communicate with API of UCSC Xena Data Hubs.
+**UCSCXenaTools** uses a `data.frame` object (built in package) `XenaData` to generate an instance of `XenaHub` class, which communicates with API of UCSC Xena Data Hubs.

 You can load `XenaData` after loading `UCSCXenaTools` into R.